Zulko/moviepy/docs/index.rst

 MoviePy is a Python module for video editing, which can be used for basic operations (like cuts, concatenations, title insertions), video compositing (a.k.a. non-linear editing), video processing, or to create advanced effects.
-It can read and write the most common video formats, including GIF.
+It can read and write all common video formats.

 Here it is in action (run in an IPython Notebook):